Pavan-Gunda/jenkins-pipeline/README.md

 The project's goal is to deploy a microservice in a highly available Kubernetes cluster.

 The microservice I choose is a flask based calculator that is containerized and deployed in a Kubernetes cluster through a Jenkins pipeline.
-I ensured Node affinity, Pod Disruption budget, offload tls at the load balancer/ingress are working before it is served with traffic.
+I ensured Node affinity, Pod Disruption budget, offload TLS at the load balancer/ingress are working before it is served with traffic.

 ## To Recreate this project

-you will need
+You will need

 - [Jenkins](https://www.jenkins.io/doc/book/installing/)
 - [Docker](https://docs.docker.com/engine/install/ubuntu/)